Interview Question: Why TMT Investment Banking?Published:

 Note: If you truly are primarily interested in internet / software deals, you can bring up those sub-sectors during your answer.
 However, you should provide some more granular details (e.g., you really like vertical software deals, and have closely followed some of the buyouts that sponsors like Vista have done).

-Note: In the TMT Interview Package, we go through all the major sub-sectors of TMT in the Tech Guide, Media Guide, and Telecom Guide.
+Note: In the TMT Interview Bundle, we go through all the major sub-sectors of TMT in the Tech Guide, Media Guide, and Telecom Guide.
 Through the Q&A in those three guides you'll be able to come up with a more than sufficient answer as to what sub-sector interests you most.

 Step 4: Acknowledge What You Don't Know